Martin County License Hearing Guide

 What It Is

-Separate From Criminal Court: Remember, the ALR hearing is completely separate from your criminal DUI case.
-The outcome of one does not automatically determine the outcome of the other.
+• Separate From Criminal Court: It's crucial to understand that the ALR hearing is a separate administrative proceeding from your criminal DUI case.
+The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice versa.

-Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS had sufficient cause to suspend your driver's license.
+• Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether there was probable cause for your arrest and whether your license should be suspended.

-Lower Burden of Proof Than Criminal Trial: The standard of proof at an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "probable cause" that you were driving while intoxicated, not "beyond a reasonable doubt."
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show a "preponderance of the evidence" (more likely than not) that you were driving while intoxicated, rather than "beyond a reasonable doubt."

 How to Prepare